firedom/archey-osx/README.md

 ![www](235.png)

 #How to create costume logo
-Here is a example, if you want to get a pikachu, you may create a file `pikachu` at `~/.config/archey/pokemon`(just a example, you can named it anything you want.), and add this text in file.
+Here is a example, if you want to get a pikachu, you may create a file `pikachu` at `~/.config/archey/pokemon`(just a example, you can named it anything you want.), and add this text to file.
 ```
 echo -e "
           ${P_BALCK#    }██${P_BALCK#    }██                  ${P_BALCK#    }██      ${fieldlist[0]}